Quick efficient support for managing and improving your responses to security incidents

 1. Preparation - Preparation involves reviewing the existing security measures and policies to determine the effectiveness of the current system.
 The gathered information will be useful for prioritising responses to the incident types.
 This should also involve policy, response plan, communication, documentation, determining CIRT members, access control, tools and training.

-2. Identification - Once the tools and procedure is determined in the preparation phase, teams work to identify any suspicious activity.
-After detecting the incident, the team works to determine the nature of attack, its source and the motive of the hacker.All the evidence found should be secured for in-depth analysis along with the proper documentation of the steps taken.
+2. Identification - Once the tools and procedure are determined in the preparation phase, teams work to identify any suspicious activity.
+After detecting the incident, the team works to determine the nature of the attack, its source and the motive of the hacker.All the evidence found should be secured for in-depth analysis along with the proper documentation of the steps taken.

 3. Containment - Containing the incident is the top priority as soon as the incident is detected, for containing the damage and preventing further damage from occurring.
 It is advised to follow SANS guidelines for preventing the destruction of any evidence that may be needed later for prosecution.
 These steps include short-term containment, system back-up, and long-term containment.